bilal-fazlani/commanddotnet/docs/argument-terminology.md

 ### Console app user

-The user needs to understand how to provide values and so they need to know when arguments are named are which are positional
+The user needs to understand how to provide values and so they need to know which arguments are named and which are positional

 ### Console app developer
 The developer of the console app needs to define arguments that are named vs positional, which arguments are required for the operation and which change how it runs.